jacobkap/crimebythenumbers/docs/choropleth-maps.md

 <img src="choropleth-maps_files/figure-html/unnamed-chunk-13-1.png" width="90%"  style="display: block; margin: auto;" />

 Our next step is to combine these two data sets to figure out how many suicides occurred in each neighborhood.
 This will be a multi-step process so let's plan it out before beginning.
 Our suicide data is one row for each suicide, our neighborhood data is one row for each neighborhood.
 Since our goal is to map at the neighborhood-level we need to get the neighborhood where each suicide occurred then aggregate up to the neighborhood-level to get a count of the suicides-per-neighborhood.
-Then we need to combine that with that the original neighborhood data (since we need the "geometry" column) and we can then map it.
+Then we need to combine that with that the original neighborhood data and we can map it.

 1. Find which neighborhood each suicide happened in
 2. Aggregate suicide data until we get one row per neighborhood and a column showing the number of suicides in that neighborhood